BarIfrah-prep/python-1-rock-paper-scissors-SapirGavriel/README.md

 where all of your program information (how to run, what is the input/output, and everything you think is nessecary for the understanding of your code).\
 I'll give you a template this time, but from here on you'll need to manage this by yourselves.
 Good luck!

-# (Insert your project name here)
+# Rock Paper Scissors
 say something about the assignement, what is this code doing, what is this code's goal..
   **REPLACE THE ABOVE LINE OBVIOUSLY**

 ## Who's submitting?
-NAME: email address.
+NAME: sapirga@edu.hac.ac.il
 NEVER!
 Upload your credentials to github (ID number etc..)

 ## Code input\output\ how to run